 Animals' bodies are made up of a spectrum of cell types that are "neatly" organized to form functional organs.
 I am interested in mechanisms of gene regulation that give rise to this cell diversity during animal development.
 Having completed PhD-level biochemistry and genomics research, I am now shifting my research focus to live-cell microscopy.
-I will apply the fast-advancing imaging techniques developed at the Janelia Farm Research Campus to understand the missing links between transcriptional regulation and cell fate determination.
+I will apply the fast-advancing imaging techniques developed at the Janelia Research Campus to understand the missing links between gene regulation and cell fate determination.

 Gene Regulation and Genome Organization in Single Live Cells